 It takes moxie to seek fame by staying anonymous.

-For most performers, part of the allure of performing is being seen, being recognized and becoming famous.
-They want to see their name in lights and their face on the screen.
+For most performers, part of the allure of performing is being seen, being recognized, and becoming famous.
+They want to see their name in light and their face on the screen.

 Not so for Slipknot.
 From the earliest iterations of the band, the performers have obscured their identity with masks.
-They have also worn uniforms, and each is assigned a number from 0 to 8.
-The scheme is both a statement on identity and commercialization and a device that gives performers the freedom to express themselves.
+They also wore uniforms, each assigned a number from 0 to 8.
+The scheme is both a statement on individuality and commercialization and a device that gives performers the freedom to express themselves.

 “That mask for me has always been a physical representation of the person inside me who never had a voice,” said number 8, Corey Taylor, in an interview with Rolling Stone.

-The masks and uniforms have become a key part of the performance.
+The masks and uniforms have become a vital part of the performance.
 They are as much a part of the presentation as the lyrics being sung or the notes being played.
-They send important signals to the audience and serve to underscore the band’s messages.
+They send necessary signals to the audience and serve to underscore the band’s messages.